West Ham - Tottenham: How to watch, injury news, stream link, odds

 In the reverse fixture this season, Spurs led 3-0 but West Ham sparked an incredible late comeback to draw 3-3 thanks to Manuel Lanzini’s stunner in stoppage time.
 Surely that drama can’t be matched!?

-Here’s everything you need to know ahead of West Ham – Tottenham this weekend.
+Here’s everything you need to know ahead of a huge London derby.

 Team news

-West Ham could have Michail Antonio and Fabian Balbuena back fit, while Angelo Ogbonna and Andriy Yarmolenko are doubts.
+West Ham start Michail Antonio and Fabian Balbuena is on the bench, while Angelo Ogbonna and Andriy Yarmolenko are out.

-Tottenham will be without Serge Aurier and Giovani Lo Celso but Sergio Reguilon could return at left back.
+Tottenham are without Serge Aurier and Giovani Lo Celso but Sergio Reguilon returns at left back.
+Gareth Bale and Dele Alli are on the bench.

+𝗧𝗘𝗔𝗠 𝗡𝗘𝗪𝗦 ⚪️ Lloris (C), Tanganga, Sanchez, Dier, Reguilón, Højbjerg, Ndombele, Lamela, Lucas, Son, Kane. #THFC ⚪️ #COYS pic.twitter.com/SwXKfrBoKG

 Odds and ends (full odds provided by our partner, PointsBet)